robertamangiapane/Team-6-Game/README.md

 > xed .
 ```
 ⚡️ Run tests using key shortcut '⌘cmd' + 'u'
-⚡️ Click the '▻' Play button (Top left menu) to launch the app in an iOS simulator.
+⚡️ Click the '▻' Play button (Top left menu) to launch the app in an iOS simulator (make sure you select iPhone 11 Pro Max as the device).
 ⚡️ Enjoy the App!

 ## Technologies used: